 What inspired the story?

 Lawrence Rees is an English historian who produced the BBC programme interviewing both guards and inmates of the Auschwitz camp.
 The series allowed a glimpse of real people, living through the Nazi years.
 It was an important historical step, particularly given that many of the people were reaching the end of their lives.
 The stories told, and particularly that of Helena Citronova and Franz Wunsch, inspired this novel.
-We are now seventy years after Auschwitz and it is appropriate that we remember this event in a balanced and respectful manner.
+We are now over seventy years after Auschwitz was closed and it is appropriate that we remember this event in a balanced and respectful manner.

 Music to read the book